 Defensive driving helps the driver to avoid getting himself, his passengers, and his vehicle into hazardous situation or staying away from other motorist, vehicles or pedestrians.
 It helps to reduce the risk by anticipating the situation and making well informed solutions for the risk.
 Moreover the defensive driving also insists the following;

 - Smart Driving

 - Familiarity with vehicles in terms of controls and capabilities

 - Create safe environment in and out of the vehicles

 - To deal with emergency situations

-NIST offers bespoke Defensive driving training to corporates, which provides knowledge and skills to anticipate the dangerous events & avoid the catastrophic accidents.
+NIST offers bespoke Defensive driving training to corporate, which provides knowledge and skills to anticipate the dangerous events & avoid the catastrophic accidents.
 The knowledge gained through this training will enable the driver to control fear, make snap decision and provides emergency care and safety.
 Every choice has a consequence, choose (learn) wisely to save lives!!!